dberghi/AV-SELD/README.md

 NOTE: this operation will take a few hours to complete and requires ~75 GB of free space.
 After extracting the frames in folder "3", the bash script applies the 7 transformations, one at a time.

 Optionally, the process can be sped up by parallelizing the transformations.
 I.e., instead of running the bash script, extract the frames with `python core/extract_frames_and_AVCS.py --ACS-case 3`.
-Once it finishes, perform the 7 tranformations in parallel with `python core/video_channel_swap.py --ACS-case <case_number>` and replace <case_number> with 1, 2, 4, 5, 6, 7, and 8 in seven parallel jobs.
+Once it finishes, perform the 7 transformations in parallel with `python core/video_channel_swap.py --ACS-case <case_number>` and replace <case_number> with 1, 2, 4, 5, 6, 7, and 8 in seven parallel jobs.

 ## 1 - EXTRACT INPUT FEATURES